tttMelody/KAP-manual/en/integration/cognos.en.md

 ### Cognos & KAP ACL Integration

 In order to enable to input different usernames and passwords, it is necessary to integrate the access permission of Cognos with KAP.
-This following will introduce how to integrate the access permission of Cognos with KAP by using a custom Java sample, on the assumption that Cognos's authentication has been configured.
+This following will introduce how to integrate the access permission of Cognos with KAP by using a custom Java example, on the assumption that Cognos's authentication has been configured.
 For the details, please refer to the AuthenticationProvider document corresponding to Cognos SDK.
 The following figure is a typical Cognos external authentication space using Java example:

 ![](images/cognos/33.png)